erenyurtcu/Animal-Classification/README.md

 ## ✍️ Notes
 - The dataset and additional implementation details are described in the linked repositories.
 - For any questions or issues, feel free to reach out via GitHub or Kaggle.

-Happy coding and best of luck with your model development!